Raj Koothrappali

-Rajesh Ramayan "Raj" Koothrappali, Ph.D. is a fictional character and one of the protagonists on the 2007–2019 CBS television series The Big Bang Theory, portrayed by British-Indian actor Kunal Nayyar.
-He is one of four main male characters in the show, alongside Sheldon Cooper, Leonard Hofstadter and Howard Wolowitz to appear in every episode of The Big Bang Theory.
+Rajesh Ramayan "Raj" Koothrappali, Ph.D. is a fictional character and one of the protagonists of the CBS television series The Big Bang Theory, portrayed by British-Indian actor Kunal Nayyar.
+He is one of four main male characters in the show to appear in every episode of The Big Bang Theory, alongside Sheldon Cooper, Leonard Hofstadter and Howard Wolowitz.
 Raj is based on a computer programmer that the show's co-creator, Bill Prady, knew when he was a programmer.

 Character biography

 In the series, Raj is Howard's best friend.
 They have what Nayyar calls a "bromance".

 Raj works as an astrophysicist in the Physics Department at Caltech.
 It was revealed in "The Monster Isolation" that Raj did at least part of his higher education at the University of Cambridge, where he discovered his interest in astrophysics.

 He had selective mutism, which did not allow him to talk to women outside of his family unless he was under the influence of alcohol (or medication), until the season 6 finale.

 Rajesh, who is normally called Raj or just by his surname Koothrappali, is from New Delhi, India.
 However, he despises Indian food, and his knowledge about Indian culture and Hinduism is often rebuked by Sheldon, who is seen to speak better Hindi than him (although this is contradicted by earlier episodes, in which Raj is shown speaking Hindi to the incomprehension of his friends, Sheldon included).

 In the show, he was born into a wealthy Malayali family and has five siblings, one of whom is Priya, a former on-again, off-again girlfriend of Leonard.
 Raj is normally seen wearing a layered combination of a printed shirt and sweater vest under a track top-style windbreaker with khakis or cargo pants and skate shoes.
 White briefs are Raj's underpants of choice.
 Raj wore a red cap in the pilot episode, but has not worn any headgear on a regular basis for the rest of the series run.
 Between seasons two and eleven, Raj styled his naturally curly hair with hair straighteners and hair gel "while trying to blend in" (although citing Howard as his main influence).